Stability of mixed-state quantum phases via finite Markov length

 For pure states, two states are in the same phase if they are related by local unitary evolution.
 Such an operational characterization provides a powerful tool for identifying universal properties, \textit{i.e.} properties shared by all states within a phase.
 For mixed states, an analogous operational definition~\cite{coser2019classification} is that two mixed-states are in the same phase if they can be converted into each other through local Lindbladian evolution.
 Unlike the pure state case, here finding one direction of evolution does not imply the other direction because Lindbladian evolution is generally non-invertible; thus the two connections need to be obtained separately.
 For this purpose, a real-space renormalization scheme for mixed states and local versions of decoders were developed to provide a unified approach for navigating mixed state quantum phases~\cite{sang2023mixed}.

 Yet there remain several fundamental questions concerning mixed-state quantum phases.
 For pure states, a natural class of physical states is ground states of local Hamiltonians with an energy gap.
 The gap is not only a defining property of pure state quantum phases but also controls other key properties: exponential decay of correlations~\cite{hastings2006spectral} and stability under Hamiltonian perturbation~\cite{bravyi2010topological, michalakis2013stability}.
 If the gap remains finite under local Hamiltonian perturbations, then the perturbed ground states are guaranteed to be in the same phase.
 For mixed states, which are not necessarily associated with any Hamiltonian, what is the analogue of the gap?
-We would like a criteria implying stability of the mixed state phase: if it is fulfilled along a path of local Lindbladian evolution, all states along the path should be in the same phase.
-Furthermore, ideally such a criteria specifies a class of `physical' mixed states, including Gibbs states and local Lindbladian steady states.
+We would like a criteria for the stability of a mixed-state phase under physical perturbations: if it is fulfilled by the evolving state along a short-time Lindbladian evolution, all states along the path should be in the same phase.
+Ideally such a criteria specifies a class of `physical' mixed states, which should include Gibbs states and local Lindbladian steady states.
+(We remark that there are different kinds of perturbations when considering stability; for example, \cite{cubitt2015stability, rakovszky2024defining, liu2024dissipative} consider the stability of a Lindbladian steady state's phase with respect to perturbing the Lindbladian.)

 In this work, we show that the scaling of quantum conditional mutual information (CMI) defined as $I(A:C|B) = S(AB) + S(BC) - S(B) - S(ABC)$ for a tripartition (Fig.1) is closely tied to the reversibility of Lindbladian evolution and provides the desired criteria in the above questions.
 CMI (for different partitions) has provided insight into ground state topological phases~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405,SHI2020168164}, quantum dynamics involving measurement and noise~\cite{sanghybrid, zhang2024nonlocal, lee2024universal}, and the efficiency of preparing and learning quantum states~\cite{onorati2023efficient, brandao2019finite, gondolf2024conditional}.
 Here we use it to understand mixed state phases of matter.
 To gain some intuition, CMI can be written as a difference of mutual informations $I(A{:}C|B)=I(A{:}BC)-I(A{:}B)$, and thus small CMI implies that $A$'s correlation with its complement is mostly captured by a buffer region $B$ surrounding it.
 For a large variety of non-critical pure and mixed states, CMI decays exponentially with the separation between $A$ and $C$, \textit{i.e.} ${\rm CMI}\sim\exp(-{\rm dist}(A,C)/\xi)$, with a length scale $\xi$ that we call the Markov length.